ancentral/ancentral/_posts/2024-02-11-What-went-wrong-with-Barbell-and-his-video-on-elections.md

 ---

 Since a day, there has been a topic about a Telugu person who posts movie reviews.
 The account name is Barbell Biryani.
 I am intentionally not posting his real name.
-As far as I know, I will mention what I understood.
+I will mention what I understood.
 This might not be the total truth or the series of events.
 But, we need to understand several things here.
 I will try to explain.

 ### Who is Barbell Biryani?

-Barbell Biryani is a Telugu person who went to USA to purise MS in Data Science.
+Barbell Biryani is a Telugu person who went to USA to pursue MS in Data Science.
 As people mentioned on Twitter, now he is working in USA on H1 work permit.
 As a hobby, and another source of income as himself claimed (see the references at the end of the article), he keeps posting videos by reviewing some movies mostly Indian movies.
-Also, he posts Pitch Meetings [which mimic this guy's videos](https://www.youtube.com/@PitchMeetings).
+Also, he posts Pitch Meetings, [as originally done by this guy](https://www.youtube.com/@PitchMeetings).

 ### YSRCP and recent acts of Social Media Influencers